This post may contain affiliate links. Any sales made through such links will reward me a small commission – at no extra cost for you!

-Better invest in one quality moisturizer suitable for dry skin that will cover all your skin’s needs by stimulating it instead of coating it in oil.
+Better invest in one quality moisturizer suitable for dry skin that can cover all your skin’s needs by stimulating it instead of coating it with oil.

 Moisturizers that can get rid of dry skin are all about hydration – from attracting water molecules to the skin to repairing the protective barrier of the skin and helping it to lock the moisture in.

-With that in mind, look out for moisturizers that contain antioxidants and anti-inflammatory ingredients, combined with natural oils (jojoba oil, coconut oil, almond oil, shea butter) and humectants (glycerin, hyaluronic acid, honey).
+With that in mind, look out for moisturizers that contain antioxidants and anti-inflammatory ingredients, combined with natural oils (jojoba oil, rosehip oil, sweet almond oil, shea butter) and humectants (glycerin, hyaluronic acid, honey).

-You can even make your own natural lotion for dry skin.
+You can even make your own natural body lotion for dry skin.

 7. Moisturizing & nourishing face masks